 Steep Camps are designed to help skiers work on their techniques in a safe, controlled environment.
 Aspen, Vail and Alta ski resorts are the perfect places to practice these skills.
 A large variety of slopes to choose from allow for terrain progressions suitable to different comfort levels.
-Kim and her staff, including Dave Stapleton, Mike Porter and other world class ski pros will ensure that you walk away with confidence, knowledge and a smile on your face, ready to take on the deepest snow and the steepest slopes you can find.
+Kim and her staff will ensure that you walk away with confidence, knowledge and a smile on your face, ready to take on the deepest snow and the steepest slopes you can find.

 Each resort hosting Steep Camps is different.
-Both Vail and Aspen are open to intermediate skiers and better.
-If you are comfortable on all black runs and have the desire to ski double blacks these two resorts are your best choice.
-Vail provides wide-open bowls and small rocks and cliffs.
-Aspen, with both Ajax and Highlands and Snowmass make for many options including hiking Highlands bowl and snow-cat skiing.
-The Alta Steep Camp is for advanced to expert skiers.
+Aspen is open to advanced intermediate skiers and better.
+If you are comfortable on all black runs and have the desire to ski double blacks this is your best choice.
+Aspen, with both Ajax and Highlands, allow for many options including hiking Highlands bowl and snow-cat skiing.
+There are two Alta Steep Camps.
+The first is for expert skiers.
 You must be comfortable on double blacks, steeps and willing to hike and traverse to the most challenging lines on the mountain.
-There is something for everyone at each of these three resorts with 6 Steep Camp dates to choose from.
+The second Alta camp is for advanced intermediate to expert skiers.
+We will ski mostly the same terrain but at a slower pace and less hiking.
+The Alyeska Steep Camp is for expert skiers.
+Here you will be challenged the most with steep long runs, chutes, and deep snow.
+There is something for everyone at each of these three resorts with 4 Steep Camp dates to choose from.

 Each Steep camp is limited to 12 participants and groups are divided by ability and aggressiveness.
 We meet each morning to discuss the day’s agenda and hit the slopes first thing.
 Early bird days, accessing the lift an hour before it opens to the public, are a special treat when you ski with Kim.
 At the end of the day we watch our day’s video and take care of equipment needs while enjoying some refreshments and rewards of a great ski day.

-Women’s Ski Adventures addresses individual equipment needs and will teach you about equipment so that you have more confidence.
-Demo skis, boots, poles and helmets are available free of charge.
+The Steep Skiing Camps addresses individual equipment needs and will teach you about equipment so that you have more confidence.
+Demo skis, boots, poles and helmets are available free of charge (except in Alaska).
 If you are interested in buying equipment, Kim’s staff will help you through the process, ensuring your buying decision is the right one.
 Video review during our private après ski is extremely helpful.
 Not only will you learn how to change your technique but you will also learn how the right equipment will make skiing easier and more fun.